This beginner’s tutorial will explain to you how to use the $inc operator in MongoDB.

 }

-In this section, I will cover an example of using the $inc operator in MongoDB using a positive increment value on a field.
+Let’s now demonstrate an example of using the $inc operator in MongoDB using a positive value to increment the value of a field by a specified value.

 > db.cats.updateMany(